skychwang/Latest-Chapters/README.md

 Multiple sources ✓
 Chapter info has series image
 Download images to local machine ✓
-Image viewer in GUI to read locally
+Image viewer in GUI to read locally ✓
+Resize image when window resize ✓
 ..more to come.

 ## Dependencies